DIPlib/diplib/changelogs/diplib_next.md

   as input now also have a version that take the output histogram as an argument, and return the cluster centers.
   This version of `dip::KMeansClustering()` additionally has overloads that take a `dip::Random` object as input, instead of using a default-initialized one.

+- `dip::CovarianceMatrix::EllipseParameters` is now `dip::EllipseParameters`, and adds a member `center` to encode the coordinates of the center of the ellipse.
+This is the data structure returned by `dip::CovarianceMatrix::Ellipse()`, which does not fill in the new `center` value.
+This new value is useful for the new function `dip::Polygon::FitEllipse()`.
+  An alias `dip::CovarianceMatrix::EllipseParameters` exists to avoid existing code breaking.

 ### Bug fixes